 Crankbait Fishing Techniques

 For crankbaits, the key is to mimic the movements of injured or fleeing baitfish.
-These lures have a diving lip that allows them to dive down to a certain depth when retrieved.
-To use your crankbait effectively, cast it out and reel the crankbait in at a steady pace.
+To use your crankbait effectively, do a long cast out and reel the crankbait in at a steady pace.
 Vary the speed (which affects depth) of your retrieves to imitate the erratic movements of wounded baitfish.
 You can also try fast cranks of the reel with pauses in between or even burning the lure and sweeping the rod occasionally to get the fishing lure to bounce off a hard bottom and get that reaction strike.

 Spinnerbait Techniques for Bass Fishing